cupnoodle/fluffyes/50-open-specific-app-push.md

-The problem with this approach is that by replacing the root view controller with the new view controller, we have removed the whole current stack including tab bar controllers and also the navigation controlles, making the user unable to go back to the previous view controller! 😱
+The problem with this approach is that by replacing the root view controller with the new view controller, we have removed the whole current stack including tab bar controller and also the navigation controller, making the user unable to go back to the previous view controller! 😱